Harold and the Purple Crayon (Purple Crayon Books) Cover

 Harold and the Purple Crayon Review

-• Simplicity and Charm
+• Simplicity of Illustrations and Text

 4.5/5Overall Score